Open-Source-Compliance/Sharing-creates-value/README.md

 The following list provides topics a reviewer shall check:
 1. is a main license assigned?
-2. are all copyright strings "cleaned", i.e. contain no garbage like "licensed und BSD" this is for the copyright string garbage?
+2. are all copyright strings "cleaned", i.e. contain no garbage ( e.g. *, //, dnl,...) this is for the copyright string garbage?
 3. is there ECC relevant information and is this represented somewhere?
 4. do the license texts contain garbage, like comment characers ( e.g. *, //, dnl,...)?
 5. do the license texts contain the "correct license text"?